What do I do if I just want to get my concern resolved quickly?

 Your best chance of resolving conflicts or concerns quickly is to raise it directly with the staff person involved or with their supervisor.
 Many agencies also have a designated Client Rights Specialist who can help informally resolve concerns or complaints.
 It is natural to feel some reluctance to approach a person or an agency with a complaint.
 However, if the complaint is one that may be resolved by some action by the person or agency then this might be the most efficient course of action to follow.
 If you would like assistance raising your concern, ask if there is a Client Rights Specialist, an Ombudsman, a Member Rights Specialist (if you receive services through Family Care) or some other advocate who could assist you.

-Independent practitioners are specifically excluded from the provisions of the DHS 94 grievance resolution procedure.
+Independent practitioners are specifically excluded from the provisions of the Wis.
+Admin.
+Code. ch.
+DHS 94 grievance resolution procedure.
 They would have no one to act as their Client Rights Specialist.
-So if you have a complaint about their conduct or the treatment they provided for you, you have to contact the State of Wisconsin, Department of Safety and Professional Services (formerly the Department of Regulation and Licensing).
-DSPS is the state agency responsible for credentialing and regulating various professions in the State of Wisconsin.
+So if you have a complaint about their conduct or the treatment they provided for you, you have to contact the Wisconsin Department of Safety and Professional Services (DSPS).
+DSPS is the state agency responsible for credentialing and regulating various professions in the Wisconsin.
 Regulation of the professions is accomplished through various licensing boards as well as directly by the department in some circumstances.
 If you believe a licensed professional has done something unethical or unprofessional, you may file a complaint with DSPS.
 Please note that it can take time (possibly up to two or three years) for them to see an investigation to its conclusion.
-The Director of the Bureau of Health Professions in the Department of Regulation and Licensing may be reached at telephone: (608) 267-7223.
-Information on how to file a complaint and the forms for doing so can be found on the DSPS webpage: Complaints.
+For more information, call 608-267-7223 or visit the DSPS webpage.

-During treatment, access to your treatment records may be restricted by the treatment facility under ss.
-51.30(4)(d), Wis.
-Stats.
-However, DHS 92.05(1)(b), Wis.
+During treatment, access to your treatment records may be restricted by the treatment facility under Wis.
+Stat. § 51.30(4)(d).
+However, Wis.
 Admin.
-Code, states that your access to records during treatment may only be restricted if there is reason to believe that the benefits of access to those records is outweighed by the disadvantages.
+Code § DHS 92.05(1)(b) states that your access to records during treatment may only be restricted if there is reason to believe that the benefits of access to those records is outweighed by the disadvantages.
 The reasons for the restriction must also be entered into your records.
 Access to records about your health treatment or medications cannot be restricted at any time.
-After your discharge, you may see all your records and may obtain copies of all or part of the records, if you follow the agencies’ records request policy and are willing to pay for them.
+After your discharge, you may see all your records and may obtain copies of all or part of the records, if you follow the agencies records request policy and are willing to pay for them.

-You have the right to challenge the “accuracy, completeness, timeliness or relevancy” of factual information in your records under ss.
-51.30(4)(f), Wis.
-Stats.
-You can only challenge “facts” in your records, not opinions or diagnoses made by professionals.
+You have the right to challenge the accuracy, completeness, timeliness or relevancy of factual information in your records under Wis.
+Stat. § 51.30(4)(f).
+You can only challenge facts in your records, not opinions or diagnoses made by professionals.
 Your treatment agency will have a process to follow to challenge your records.
 That process must comply with state laws and rules and also the federal Health Insurance Portability and Accountability Act (HIPAA).
 They should have a form for you to fill out to begin the challenge to your records.
 If your records challenge is denied, you will have the opportunity to insert your own version of the facts in your record.
 Your version will have to be released along with the rest of your records to anyone you authorize to see your records or who has access to your records without your consent under the exceptions provisions of the records confidentiality law.

 131 W. Wilson St., Suite 700